Israelis march, bask in pro-US fervour ahead of embassy move - Journal du Cameroun

 For Israelis, Sunday was Jerusalem Day, an annual celebration of the “reunification” of the city following the 1967 Six-Day War.

-Israel occupied the West Bank and east Jerusalem in 1967.
-It later annexed east Jerusalem in a move never recognised by the international community.
+Israel occupied the West Bank and east Jerusalem in 1967 and later annexed east Jerusalem in a move never recognised by the international community.

-This year’s celebration took on added significance due to the embassy move the following day.

-Marchers dressed in white held Israeli flags as they filed through central Jerusalem toward the Old City with music blaring, including the song “Toy” by Israel’s Netta Barzilai, who won the Eurovision Song Contest early Sunday.
+Dressed in white held Israeli flags marchers filed through central Jerusalem toward the Old City with music blaring, including the song “Toy” by Israel’s Netta Barzilai, who won the Eurovision Song Contest.

 Some had American flags, while banners celebrating US President Donald Trump were hung by a pro-Israel evangelical Christian organisation.